-- 28.2 Distribution of tyres to all competitors shall be carried out under the supervision of the FIA F3 technical delegate.
+- b) The same driver may not use more than a total of seven front and seven rear dryweather tyres and three sets of wet-weather tyres throughout the entire duration of the Event. - c) With the exception of the races, wet-weather tyres may only be used after the track has been declared wet by the race director, following which wet or dry weather tyres may be used for the remainder of the relevant session. - 28.2 Distribution of tyres to all competitors shall be carried out under the supervision of the FIA F3 technical delegate.
 Once distributed the tyres must always be visible inside the FIA F3 paddock during the Event.
-In a case of force majeure, the stewards may alter this programme. - 28.3 Before initial scrutineering, the FIA F3 technical delegate will allocate dry and wet-weather tyres to each car. - A secure area for the storage of tyres during the Event will be located in the paddock area.

-Tyres allocated for use at an Event must be stored in this area as specified by the FIA F3 technical delegate at the start of the Event.
+In a case of force majeure, the stewards may alter this programme. - 28.3 Before initial scrutineering, the FIA F3 technical delegate will allocate dry and wet-weather tyres to each car. - 28.4 A secure area for the storage of tyres during the Event will be provided by the tyre manufacturer and will be located in the paddock area.
+All dry-weather tyres allocated for use at an Event must be stored in this area during the times specified by the FIA F3 technical delegate at the start of the Event.
 Competitors are not permitted to access to this secure storage area during the above specified times without the consent of the FIA F3 technical delegate.